O. J. Simpson: Illness and death

+Reactions from football organizations

-Simpson's death was met with mixed reactions, with his legal history overshadowing his sporting achievements.
+Simpson's death was met with mixed reactions, as his legal history overshadowed his sporting achievements.
 The Bills, 49ers, and USC did not publish any condolences or tributes following his death.
-The NFL did not release a statement, but a video that announced Simpson's death and featured highlights from his professional football career was uploaded on the NFL's website and YouTube channel.
-The Pro Football Hall of Fame published a news release and lowered its flag to half-staff.
-The Heisman Trophy published a tribute to Simpson on Twitter and offered condolences to his family.
+The NFL did not release a statement, but a video that announced Simpson's death and featured highlights from his football career was uploaded on the NFL's website and YouTube channel.
+The Pro Football Hall of Fame published a news release, and lowered its flag to half-mast.
+The Heisman Trophy organization tweeted a tribute to Simpson, and offered condolences to his family.

+Reactions from the Brown and Goldman families

+The Goldman family issued a statement, which read in part:

+"The news of Ron's killer passing away is a mixed bag of complicated emotions and reminds us that the journey through grief is not linear.
+For three decades we tirelessly pursued justice for Ron and Nicole, and despite a civil judgement and his confession in If I Did It, the hope for true accountability has ended...
+And despite his death, the mission continues; there's always more to be done."

+Brown's sisters said in a statement:

+"[Nicole's] life was stolen from her and while her abuser is finally gone, it doesn't take away the anguish we feel or the pain of her children who lost their mother."